tejaskumavat08/mess-web-app/README.md

 # 🍽️ Aaj Ka Menu

 A simple, responsive web app for mess owners to share their daily lunch and dinner menus.
 Users can browse menus and search for messes by name.
 Mess owners can register, login, update their menus, and manage their mess details.
+It is simpliy use local store to perform CRUD operations.

 ## ✨ Features